AlokSwaminathan/dotfiles/README.md

 # My Dotfiles

 ## Components
-**nvim/**    My main editor (one day). rn it is basically just the Kickstarter config, but hopefully, it'll become usable soon.
+**nvim/**    My main editor, but hopefully, it'll become usable soon.
 I just use lazyvim while I'm building it

 **sway/**    WM config.
 On top of the config file, has scripts for notifications, screenshots, and png for my lock screen